gruntjs/grunt-contrib-watch/README.md

 In some versions of OSX the above solution doesn't work.
 In that case try `launchctl limit maxfiles 10480 10480 ` and restart your terminal.
 See [here](http://superuser.com/questions/261023/how-to-change-default-ulimit-values-in-mac-os-x-10-6).

 #### Can I use this with Grunt v0.3?
-Yes.
-Although `grunt-contrib-watch` is a replacement watch task for Grunt v0.4, version `grunt-contrib-watch@0.1.x` is compatible with Grunt v0.3. `grunt-contrib-watch >= 0.2.x` is **only* compatible and recommended to use with Grunt v0.4.
+Yes, `grunt-contrib-watch@0.1.x` is compatible with Grunt v0.3 but highly recommend upgrading instead.

 #### Why is the watch devouring all my memory/cpu?
 Likely because of an enthusiastic pattern trying to watch thousands of files.
 Such as `'**/*.js'` but forgetting to exclude the `node_modules` folder with `'!**/node_modules/**'`.
 Try grouping your files within a subfolder or be more explicit with your file matching pattern.